 If you have applied for both State and Local government examinations, you must make arrangements to take all your examinations at the State examination center by calling (518) 457‑7022 no later than two weeks before the test date.

-local government examinations, call or write to each Civil Service Agency to
+government examinations, call or write to each Civil Service Agency to make

-request for these arrangements no later than two weeks before the date
+for these arrangements no later than two weeks before the date of the

-local government civil service agencies with whom you have filed an application
+government civil service agencies with whom you have filed an application of

 3531 OR write to Ulster County Personnel Department,